darinz/DL/11_Optimization/03_distributed_training.md

 Distributed training enables training large models across multiple devices, machines, or clusters by distributing computation and data across multiple workers.

+> **Explanation:**
+> Distributed training means splitting up the work of training a neural network across several GPUs, computers, or even data centers.
+This allows you to train much larger models and datasets than would fit on a single device, and to finish training much faster.

 > **Key Insight:** Distributed training is essential for scaling deep learning to massive datasets and models that cannot fit on a single device.

 > **Did you know?** The largest language models (like GPT-3) are trained on thousands of GPUs using advanced distributed training techniques!